How does the Uber driver sign-up bonus currently work?

 Each rider is given a unique Uber invite code to send to friends and family to give a free ride if they have never used the service before.

 An Uber driver promo code and an Uber sign-up bonus code are the same thing.
 It’s the code you’re given by an existing driver to use in order to receive your sign-up guarantee.

-To be a new driver for Uber, you must be at least 21 years old, pass a background check, have at least three years of driving experience, have access to an eligible vehicle and able to provide a valid driver’s license.
-For the specifics from Uber itself, look here.
+To be a new driver for Uber, you must meet the minimum age to drive in your city, pass a background check, have at least three years of driving experience if under age 23, have access to an eligible 4-door vehicle and be able to provide a valid driver’s license.

 Your vehicle must have 4 doors and able to transport a minimum of 4 passengers.
-It must also be at 15 model years old or newer and cannot have any cosmetic damage or missing pieces.
-For complete details, see Uber’s vehicle requirements page.
+It must also be 15 model years old or newer and cannot have any cosmetic damage or missing pieces.

 The most important first step to take as you’re signing up for Uber as a driver is to get a referral code so you can receive the new driver guarantee.
 The guarantee varies from city to city and from month to month, depending on demand for drivers and the area you’re signing up to drive in.

-Here’s an image from the email our writer, Paula, sent to herself to see what her personal driver referral looks like to those she give her code out to in the Minneapolis/St. Paul area:
+Here’s an image from the text message our writer, Paula, sent to herself to see what her personal driver referral looks like to those she gives her code out to in the Minneapolis/St. Paul area:

 To find what your sign on guarantee is on Uber’s website, go to https://www.uber.com/drive/requirements/ and it’ll show you what’s currently guaranteed in your area, as shown below.

 The driver referral amount will differ by city but you’ll be notified via email what your sign-on guarantee is.
 Be sure to save this email!

 What is an Uber Driver Guarantee?